etcd-io/etcd/etcdctlv3/README.md

 - hex -- print out key and value as hex encode string

-- i -- begins an interactive watch session
+- interactive -- begins an interactive watch session

 - prefix -- watch on a prefix if prefix is set.